 What constitutes a bedroom in NYC?

-- Be a minimum of 80 square feet total.
+- Be a minimum of 80 square feet in total.

-- Have a minimum width of 8 feet in any direction.
+- Have a minimum width of 8 square feet in any direction.

 - Have a minimum ceiling height of 8 feet.

-- At least one window with a minimum of 12 square feet.
+- The room must have a 12 square feet window minimum.
 A window that opens out onto a balcony also counts.
-The window must open onto a public area such as a park, yard, plaza or street.
+The window must open onto a public area such as a park, yard, plaza, or street.

 - Two means of egress (entrance and exit), for instance, via a door to a window.
 You must be able to open both from the inside.